Social pedagogical and social care professions; application for recognition of a foreign qualification

 The following professions are regulated by the state in Bavaria:

-- remedial teacher
+- state-certified remedial teacher (Bachelor Professional in Social Work)

 In order to practice one of these professions permanently in Bavaria, you must apply for recognition of your foreign qualification.

 In accordance with the Bavarian Professional Qualification Determination Act (BayBQFG), you can apply for an equivalence determination if you have successfully completed vocational training abroad and are authorized to practice the profession in the country of training.

 It may also be possible to take up a professional activity, e.g. within the framework of fixed-term contracts or temporary contracts, without formal recognition of your foreign qualification.
 In these cases, the respective employer or institution or the responsible supervisory authority decides on the employment.

 The following professions are not regulated by the state in Bavaria:

 - State-recognized family nurse (Bachelor Professional in Social Work)